cacheonix/cacheonix-core/README.md

 ## Local Cache

-Cacheonix local cache improves application performance and verifical scalability by servicing a high-demand data from memory and by avoiding running into bottlenecks in the dababase and business tiers.
+Cacheonix local cache improves application performance and vertical scalability by servicing a high-demand data from memory and by avoiding running into bottlenecks in the database and business tiers.

 ## Strictly-consistent Distributed Cache

 One of the most important Cacheonix features is strict data consistency in a cluster.
-Cacheonix guarantees that once an update to a key happend, it's impossible to get an old value for that key.
-This makese Cacheonix suitable for mission critical applications such as e-commerce and banking.
+Cacheonix guarantees that once an update to a key happened, it's impossible to get an old value for that key.
+This makes Cacheonix suitable for mission critical applications such as e-commerce and banking.
 Also, Cacheonix allows developing a highly-performant applications using Hibernate that have to run in a cluster.

 ## Cacheonix and Maven

-Adding Cachenix to your project is easy.
+Adding Cacheonix to your project is easy.
 Just add the following to the dependencies section of your pom.xml:

 ```xml
 <dependency>